expo/expo/docs/pages/versions/unversioned/tutorial/configuration.md

 ---
-title: Set an app icon and splash screen
+title: Setting the app icon and splash screen
 ---

 import SnackInline from '~/components/plugins/SnackInline';